AsterTrack/AsterTrack_Documentation/docs/wireless.md

 - `build_release.sh` / `build_debug.sh` to compile the program
 - active sftp service to transfer new sources and extract compiled builds
 - debugging with `sudo gdb --args TrackingCamera/TrackingCamera_armv7l -u`

+## Wireless Camera Operation

+While the AsterTrack Cameras currently need a wired connection, it is theoretically possible to operate them wirelessly in the future. <br>
+This requires solving two problems:
+- Very Low-Latency Wireless Sync
+- Low-Latency Bulk Data Transfer

+There are some options being considered but nothing concrete has been planned yet that doesn't involve significant compromises.